gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 means of handshaking INIT/INIT-ACK the SCTP association establishment continues until it has reached the ESTABLISHED state.
 However, before the SCTP assocation is protected by the DTLS 1.3 Chunk some additional states needs to be passed.
-First DTLS Chunk needs be initializied in the PROTECTION INTILIZATION state.
+First the DTLS Chunk needs be initializied in the PROTECTION INTILIZATION state.
 This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
 When that has been accomplished one